thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

   g) axial *SNRe* with Bayesian regularization, and h) lateral *SNRe* with Bayesian regularization.

-The effectiveness of 2D windowed-sinc interpolation compared to parabolic, cosine, or no interpolation is shown in |interp_method_plot|.
+The effectiveness of 2D windowed-sinc interpolation when compared to parabolic, cosine, or no interpolation is shown in |interp_method_plot|.
 The *SNRe* is shown across the range of strains in both the lateral and axial directions.
 In
-|interp_method_plot|\ a), no interpolation is seen to perform the worst,
+|interp_method_plot|\ a), no interpolation provides the worst performance,
 followed by cosine interpolation, parabolic interpolation, and windowed-sinc interpolation.
-Lower *SNRe* arises for low strains from electronic and quantization noise and once we reach 7% strain magnitude motion tracking was no longer effective due to decorrelation [Varghese1997]_.
+Lower *SNRe* arises for low strains from electronic and quantization noise and signal decorrelation due to th eapplied deformation.
+For examples, once we reach 7% applied deformation motion tracking was no longer effective due to decorrelation [Varghese1997]_.
 Throughout all subplots of |interp_method_plot|, the sinc interpolation perform equally well regardless of the optimization method utilized.
-In the axial direction with no regularization, sinc interpolation is better than parabolic interpolation, but only significantly at lower strains, 0.5% and 1.0%.
+In the axial direction with no regularization, sinc interpolation is better than parabolic interpolation, but only significantly at lower strains, e.g. 0.5% and 1.0%.
 Due to ultrasound's anisotropic resolution, *SNRe* in
 |interp_method_plot|\ b) is generally much lower than |interp_method_plot|\ a).
 However, the same trend in effectiveness observed in |interp_method_plot|\ a) can be seen in |interp_method_plot|\ b).
 In the lateral case, the benefits of sinc interpolation over parabolic interpolation are more dramatic.
-When regulation is applied in |interp_method_plot|\ c) and d), the curves shift up as expected.
+When regularization is applied in |interp_method_plot|\ c) and d), the curves shift up as expected.
 The same ranking that resulted in the no regularization case also occurs with regularization, although the difference between sinc and parabolic interpolation is reduced.